 - Bake potatoes for 15-20 minutes or until tender and lightly browned.

 - Remove pan from oven and turn oven to broil setting.
 Move the potatoes to one side of the baking sheet.
-Place asparagus on the other side of the baking sheet and toss with 1 tsp oil, leaving enough room down the middle for the steak.
+Place asparagus on the other side of the baking sheet and toss with 1 teaspoon oil, leaving enough room down the middle for the steak.

 - Place the steak on the sheet pan between the potatoes and asparagus.
 Return the pan to the oven and broil for 8-10 minutes, flipping steak halfway through cooking time, or until the steak is cooked to your liking (this should give you a medium-rare steak).